Read Kate Nasser's Blog

 Submitted by: Amanda K.

 16. I had spent well over 3 hours on the phone with customer service/tech. support, having been repeatedly put on hold, transferred, and disconnected.
 I called back after yet another disconnection after being on hold for several minutes.
 The person who answered started to go into their script, asking me for irrelevant information.
 I told the person that I just needed to be connected to XYZ because I had been disconnected after being on the phone with them for over three hours.
-The CSR went to a very long speech about how he’d be happy to transfer me.
+The rep went to a very long speech about how he’d be happy to transfer me.
 I didn’t need a speech.
 I just needed him to transfer me.
 I told him this.
 He repeated the speech.
-His scripted, inhuman “courteousness” just made me angry and hate the company.
+His scripted, “inhuman courteousness” just made me angry and hate the company.

 Submitted by: Joe S.